citp/privacy-policy-historical/t/th/the/thesisthemes.com.md

-> *The following text is extracted and transformed from the thesisthemes.com privacy policy that was archived on 2012-06-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120614052506id_/http%3A//thesisthemes.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the thesisthemes.com privacy policy that was archived on 2012-12-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121212180507id_/http%3A//thesisthemes.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy - ThesisThemes.com Skins

 Download quality Thesis skins
 and feel good about your site.